practo/tipoca-stream/README.md

 ```

 ## Contribute
-This repo holds the code for redshiftsink only.
-Please follow [this](https://github.com/practo/tipoca-stream/blob/master/redshiftsink/README.md#contributing).
+This repo holds the code for [redshiftsink](./redshiftsink) only.
+Please follow [this](https://github.com/practo/tipoca-stream/blob/master/redshiftsink/README.md#contributing) for bringing a change.

 ## Thanks